lucasotanez/cpp-encrypt/README.md

 ## Directions to install and use the library:

 #### 1. Download all files in "library" folder.
-Ensure to write [#include "cppencrypt.h"] in your main program.
+Ensure to write *#include "cppencrypt.h"* at the top of your main program.
 Also, ensure that the library files are in the same directory level as your main program.

 #### 2. Read all documentation and code comments for clarification if needed.
 This version only supports character arrays.